 PV plant capacity factor incorporates an assumed degradation rate of 0.7%/yr (Feldman et al., 2021) in the annual average calculation.

-In the interactive data chart at the top of this page, select Technology Detail = All to add filters to the initial figure on to show a range of capacity factors based on variation in solar resource in the contiguous United States.
+Base Year: In the interactive data chart at the top of this page, select Technology Detail = All to add filters to the initial figure showing a range of capacity factors based on variation in solar resource in the contiguous United States.
 The ATB provides the average capacity factor for 10 resource categories in the United States, binned by mean GHI.
-The annual average capacity factor for the contiguous United States is calculated using the Renewable Energy Potential (ReV) model using solar resource data for 2012 from the National Solar Radiation Database (NSRDB).
+The annual average capacity factor for the contiguous United States is calculated using the reV model using solar resource data for 2012 from the NSRDB.
 The county-level capacity factors are calculated for specific locations with azimuth and tilt, which are based on representative agents selected in the dGen 2020 Standard Scenarios agent database (Sigrin et al., 2016).
-A lookup table for these locations and the National Solar Radiation Database (NSRDB) is generated based on nearest distance.
-The azimuth and tilt as well as the resource GID are used to generate a System Advisor Model (SAM) config file and to run ReV, which outputs the annual average capacity factor at each evaluated location.
+A lookup table for these locations and the NSRDB is generated based on nearest distance.
+The azimuth and tilt as well as the resource GHI are used to generate a System Advisor Model (SAM) config file and to run reV, which outputs the annual average capacity factor at each evaluated location.
 U.S. average capacity factor for each resource category is weighted by the population of each county within the GHI resource category.
 The county estimated populations are provided by geospatial and tabular data from the U.S. Census.